ambaradan/docsmarker/docs/rocksmarker/lsp/index.md

 : ### Code completion

-: Code completion is a feature that allows the user to automatically complete code based on context and available information.
+: Code completion is a feature that you can use to automatically complete code based on context and available information.
 This can include:

     - Completion of keywords and identifiers
     - Suggestions of methods and functions